tothienbao6a0/Uspire-Visualization/README.md

+1. Replace the connection string in server.js with your MongoDB connection string. (on this line: const uri = process.env.MONGODB_URI;)
-1. Open command line / terminal app on your Mac/ Windows
+2. Open command line / terminal app on your Mac/ Windows
-2. Do npm install
+3. Do npm install
-3. Do npm start
+4. Do npm start